The Fundamentals of Key Cryptography

 website browser.
 The warning will make sure the end user knows that the site is not secured by SSL.
 These

 result in immediate suspicion from online consumers.
-When the online community lack of confidence in
+When the online community lack confidence in a website

-a website or organizations, they risk losing business from the majority of consumers.
+or organization, they risk losing business from the majority of consumers.

-look for indicators in their browser to let them know they are protected by an SSL encrypted session.
+Website visitors look for indicators in their browser to let them know they are protected by an SSL

-When a trusted SSL digital signature is used during a SSL connection, users will see Indicators such
+encrypted session.
+When a trusted SSL digital signature is used during a SSL connection, users will see